 People often assume simply setting up a copy or sync process is sufficient for backup, only to discover the issues with this when a restore is needed.
 At Backblaze, every file is compressed, encrypted, de-duplicated, and integrity-checked to ensure the backed up file exactly matches the original.

-Larry intends to develop a new service and says when starting the new company, “my first priority is better backups.”
+Halff intends to develop a new service and says when starting the new company, “My first priority is better backups.”

-We wish Larry the best with his new service and hope others benefit from Larry’s pain.
+We wish Larry Halff the best with his new service and hope others benefit from his pain.